SASuleiman/SASuleiman/README.md

 - 👋 Hi, I’m @SASuleiman
 - 👀 I’m interested in web and software development
-- 🌱 I’m currently learning java,spring and springboot.
+- 🌱 I’m currently learning java,MySQL,MSSQL,Vertx,Redis,MongoDB,Apache Kafka, AMQ Spring and springboot.
-- 💞️ I’m looking to collaborate on any project that is applicable to JavaScript and Springboot
+- 💞️ I’m looking to collaborate on any project that is applicable to all the technologies stated above.
 - 📫 How to reach me suleimansuleiman606@gmail.com

 <!---